University of Wisconsin–Green Bay, Manitowoc Campus

 The University of Wisconsin–Green Bay, Manitowoc Campus or UW–Green Bay, Manitowoc Campus is a two-year campus of the University of Wisconsin System located in Manitowoc, Wisconsin.
 It is part of the University of Wisconsin–Green Bay.
-Enrollment was 525 in fall, 2014.

 History

 The University of Wisconsin System has had a presence in Manitowoc since 1933, when 26 students enrolled in a UW English class offered at the Vocational School located downtown on Clark Street.
 In July 2018 the UW System was restructured so that UW–Manitowoc became a UW–Green Bay campus.
 In August 2018 the name was officially changed to University of Wisconsin–Green Bay, Manitowoc Campus or UW–Green Bay, Manitowoc Campus.

 Academics

 The UW–Green Bay, Manitowoc Campus runs on the semester system.
 The school offers an Associate of Arts and Science Degree (60 credits), leading towards a bachelor's degree at many four-year colleges.

-Annually, the enrollment is approximately 650 students.
+Student enrollment peaked at 664 students in Fall 2011.
+As of the Fall 2023 semester, there were 404 total students, with 300 students attending full-time.
 UW–Green Bay, Manitowoc Campus has about 45 faculty and instructional staff, as well as 30 administrative and support staff.

 The UW–Green Bay, Manitowoc Campus is accredited by the North Central Association of Colleges and Schools.